kostdani/tinylisp/README.md

-# Interpreter TinyLISP
+# TinyLISP interpreter

-TinyLisp je implementace velmi malého lisp-like jazyka.
-Obsahuje malý, ale funkční, lexer, parser, runtime, garbage kolektor, SECD překladač a jeho VM.
+TinyLisp is an implementation of a very small lisp-like language.
+It contains a small but functional lexer, parser, runtime, garbage collector, SECD translator and its VM.

 ## Example usage

-aplikace umí:

-* překládat a interpretovat základní LISPovské konstrukce: symboly, celočíselné a řetězcové atomy, páry, quote, if, lambda
+the application can:

-* podporovat všechny SECD instrukce (kromě RAP): builtin instrukce, LDC, SEL, JOIN, LD, LDF, AP, RET
+translate and interpret basic LISP constructions: symbols, integer and string atoms, pairs, quote, if, lambda support all SECD instructions (except RAP): builtin instruction, LDC, SEL, JOIN, LD, LDF, AP, RET Run the application on the command line.

-Aplikace spusti na příkazovém řádku.

-příklady podporovaných programů:
+examples of supported programs:

 ( - 10 ( + 2 ( * 4 5)))